Websites About Fakes

 On Line Liquidators also known as "THE TORONTO GROUP" used many different eBay Id's and plagued eBay with fake ancient coins for about three years.
 This site records their known eBay Id's and shows images of many of their known fakes.
 The fakes were low quality castings often molded from Slavey fakes.
 I don't believe they are still active but they peddled a lot of fakes quickly, some of which are still showing up in the secondary market

 Apollonia Pontika Drachms And the "New York Hoard" of Counterfeits A few years ago a large group of fake Apollonia Pontika Drachms first appeared New York coin show.
-This page by Reid Goldsborough documents some known false dies, and provides help understanding what is wrong with them.
+This page by Reid Goldsborough and preserved in the web archive, documents some known false dies, and provides help understanding what is wrong with them.
 He also has a page illustrating genuine examples for comparison via a link near the bottom labeled "Back to Apollonia Pontika drachms".

 Modern Forgeries in Uncleaned Lots If you think buying your ancient coins in uncleaned lots will keep you safe from forgeries, think again.
 This page by Bob Bischoff documents many types of fake coins he found salted into uncleaned lots.
 They are obviously fake once the dirt is washed off.